adlnet/xAPI-Spec/xAPI.md

 If either the original document or the document being posted do not have an Content-Type: of "application/json", or if either document can not be parsed as JSON objects, the LRS MUST respond with HTTP status code 400 "Bad Request", and MUST NOT update the target document as a result of the request.
+If the merge is successful, the LRS MUST respond with HTTP status code 204 "No Content".

 If an AP needs to delete
 a property, it SHOULD use a PUT request to replace the whole document as described below.